ibm-cloud-docs/ibm-cloud-provider-for-terraform/setup_cli.md

 Complete the following steps to configure the {{site.data.keyword.cloud_notm}} provider plug-in for Terraform v0.12 and Terraform v0.13.
 {: shortdesc}

 You need not explicitly download the `plugins` for Terraform v0.13.x and higher version.
-You can refer the Terraform provider block from the [provider registry](https://registry.terraform.io/providers/IBM-Cloud/ibm/latest).
 {: note}

 1. Create a `providers.tf` file, add the shared Terraform block by specifying the right Terraform provider version in `version` parameter to automatically provision the plug-ins for Terraform v0.13.x and higher version.